DominicLuidold/WS22-AutonomousSystems-III/README.md

 *During development, a `CustomRunner` was attempted to get implemented with all custom logic.
 Compared to the `MoveBaseRunner` and `WallFollowerRunner`, the results were not satisfactory which is the reason why the usage was not included.*

 Due to limited time, obstacle avoidance involving the avoidance of other TurtleBots navigating through the same labyrinth concurrently has not been implemented.
-Ideally, this could have been achieved through a similar approach to token detection.
+One of the major challenges is that the LiDAR is not able to the detect the other TurtleBots due to them having to low of a profile.
+Nevertheless, a detection could have been achieved through a similar approach to token detection.
 For instance, by attaching a distinctive colored token-like object to each TurtleBot and using the RaspberryPi camera to detect the color, the planned path could be adjusted to avoid other TurtleBots.

 <details>
 <summary><code>MoveBaseRunner</code> runner description</summary>